CrossRef/event-data-user-guide/event-data-manual.md

 ### Matching by DOIs {#concept-matching-dois}

 Some services use DOIs directly to make references.
-Wikipedia, for example, has citations all over the web, but where they link scholarly articles, the DOI is generally included.
+Wikipedia, for example, has references all over the web, but where they link scholarly articles, the DOI is generally included.
 There are tools in the page editing workflow to encourage and suggest the incorporation of DOIs.
 Another data source that uses DOIs for references is DataCite, who link datasets to articles via their dataset metadata.

 Data that come from services like this can be very precise.
 We know that the person who made the citation intended to use the DOI to refer to the content item in question and we can reliably report that an Event occurred for this Crossref DOI.